Redseb/PyeeControl/README.md

 Pressing `Change Color` will prompt you to select a color for the light, if the lights are on the color will be changed!

+# Selecting and Toggling a Flow

+There are a couple of premade *Flows*, light scenes such as 'Police' which will alternate your light's colors between red and blue.
+Select a flow scene from the dropdown menu and then press `Toggle Flow` to start and stop the flow.

 # Matching the Screen Color

 Toggling the `Screen Match` checkbox will start automatically matching the color of your yeelight devices with the average color of your screen. **Note:** This feature can be resource intensive and is not guaranteed to work perfectly